yi-cli/yi-cli/README.md

 ### My Templates

-It's all my work in peacetime some of the templates are often used, These include *vue*、 *react* multi page and single page and so on. you can check project templates [yi-templates-organization](https://github.com/yi-cli)
+It's all my work in peacetime some of the templates are often used, These include *vue*、 *react* multi page and single page and so on. you can check project templates [yi-templates-organization](https://github.com/yi-cli).
+For Example `yi vue-simple test`

 Current available templates include: